shenmishajing/lightning_template/docs/core/optimizer_config.md

         <a warmup lr scheduler config object>
 ```

-In fact, `<a lightning lr scheduler config object>` also contains `opt_idx` and `reduce_on_plateau` keys, but lightning will set them automatically, so we do not need to set them maunally.
+In fact, `<a lightning lr scheduler config object>` also contains `opt_idx` and `reduce_on_plateau` keys, but lightning will set them automatically, so we do not need to set them manually.

 ## lr scheduler config

-As [optimizer config](#optimizer-config), we use lightning CLI instantiate_class arguments format to represent a lr scheduler.
-The optimizer argument of it will be set to the `optimizer` in the same `optim_config object`, so there is no need to set it maunally.
+For the [optimizer config](#optimizer-config), we use lightning CLI instantiate_class arguments format to represent a lr scheduler.
+The optimizer argument will be set to the `optimizer` in the same `optim_config object`, so there is no need to set it manually.

-For example, if a typical lr scheduler config will look like:
+For example, a typical lr scheduler config will look like this:

 ```yaml
 # lr scheduler config object